 - Can you boil an egg?

 One day in the gym, writing one blog post, or running your first mile is a victory.
 Give yourself some credit and then do it again the next day.
-Persistence is the key try not to skip more than one day when building a habit.
+Persistence is the key!
+Inconsistency is your biggest enemy.
+Try not to skip more than one day when building a habit.

 The key to happiness is low expectations

 It is your choice to believe that you did a great job, and it is enough.
 There’s a joke that the key to happiness is low expectations.
 It is not a joke!

 For example, some people beat themselves up when they miss a million-dollar goal by 10,000 dollars.
 Others see every day is their new personal best at consecutive days alive.